 28.24 Maternity and Parental Leave

-The purpose of Maternity Leave is to provide a pregnant Member with leave for childcare which is necessitated by the birth of that Member’s child.
+The purpose of Maternity Leave is to provide a pregnant Member with leave for child-care which is necessitated by the birth of that Member’s child.

-The purpose of Parental Leave is to provide a Member with leave for child care which is necessitated by the birth or adoption of a child.
+The purpose of Parental Leave is to provide a Member with leave for child-care which is necessitated by the birth or adoption of a child.

 28.25 Maternity Leave with Allowance